Hair Loss In Women: Why Women Also Lose Their Hair

 The Stages of Female Hair Loss

-Hair loss is common enough among women that there’s an identifiable female hair loss pattern — rated according to the Ludwig Classification.
+Hair loss is common enough among women that there identifiable stages of female hair loss.

 • Type I is almost imperceptible and deemed mild, with hair loss typically only noticeable when a part is made right down the centre of the scalp.